6 Best Wheeled Coolers of 2023 and 3 to Avoid

 It’s loaded with accessories: a basket, tray, fishing rod holders, and dry box are included for beach convenience and concealing of valuables.
 The tethered drain plug is a smart touch to avoid losing it, and the bungee hooks are perfect for loading it up with extra gear.

-Igloo trailmate cooler being towed through deep sand
+Igloo Trailmate cooler being towed through deep sand

 With its big wheels and extra ground clearance, the Trailmate was among the easiest to tow on sand.